wpsharks/wp-super-snow/wp-super-snow/readme.txt

 Yes, please check your Dashboard under: **WP Super Snow -› Virtual Snow Blower**.

+= CPU performance; should I be concerned? =

+If you increase the number of snowlfakes — yes.
+WP Super Snow can eat up a lot of CPU, even on modern computers when there are a large number of elements being moved around the screen at once.
+The default configuration that comes with WP Super Snow may have notably lower CPU utilization as it doesn't include a lot of extras, and the default number of snowflakes is reduced to improve speed.
+Consider lowering the speed; and also the amount of snowflakes to help reduce CPU use even further.

+note: WP Super Snow will attempt to use GPU-based hardware acceleration to animate the snow.
+Having GPU acceleration can help in reducing CPU utilization.
+Most modern browsers will support this; WP Super Snow takes advantage whenever it's possible (automatically).

 = What browsers are supported by this falling snow plugin? =

 Compatible w/ IE 10+, IE Mobile 10+, Firefox 5+, Chrome 4+, Safari 4+, iOS Safari 3.2+, Android 2.1+, Android Chrome 31+, Android Firefox 25+, BlackBerry 7+, Opera 12+, Opera Mobile 12.1+; and many other modern browsers.
 See also: <http://caniuse.com/css-animation>.

+note: If you take a look at **Dashboard -› WP Super Snow -› Forecast / Conditions**; you can enable WP Super Snow for mobile devices if you like.
+However, please be WARNED; WP Super Snow is known to reduce battery life on mobile devices.
+Also, on older cell phones this can cause problems for their processors.
+By default, WP Super Snow is not loaded for mobile devices (recommended behavior).

 = Are there any other requirements for this plugin to function properly? =

-This plugin requires jQuery (this already comes w/ WordPress).
+This plugin requires jQuery (comes w/ WordPress).
 If you have WordPress, you already have jQuery.
-This plugin also requires PHP v5.3 (or higher).
+This plugin also requires PHP v5.3 (or higher); please check with your hosting company about this.
+See also: the list of supported browsers above.

 == License ==